 Where to Stay Near Loch Ness

-If you’ve decided that you’d like to go for more than simply a Loch Ness day trip, then you’re going to need to find a place to stay near the mysterious lake.
+If you’ve decided that you’d stay longer, then you’re going to need to find a place to stay near the mysterious lake.
 You could opt to base yourself in Inverness or you could choose to stay somewhere closer to the Loch.
 If you’re wondering where to stay near Loch Ness, have a look at these suggestions:

-Craigmonie Bed & Breakfast – This quaint B&B located close to the banks of the Loch Ness has a range of clean and comfortable rooms and hosts that will ensure you have a pleasant stay.
-This hotel is ideal for couples looking for a getaway and there are restaurants and bars nearby.
-Click here to check their availability
+Drumbuie Farm B&B – This quaint B&B located close to the banks of the Loch Ness has a range of clean and comfortable rooms and hosts that will ensure you have a pleasant stay.
+This hotel is ideal for couples looking for a getaway.

 Not quite what you’re looking for?
 Click here to browse more Loch Ness hotels!